Azure/azure-quickstart-templates/matlab-cluster/README.md

 -   .\\mdcs list

-    -   Lists created clusters together with information regarding how many VM’s are configured and whether the VM’s are active or suspended.
+    -   Lists created clusters together with information regarding how many VM’s are configured and whether the VMs are active or suspended.

 -   .\\mdcs pause &lt;cluster name&gt;

-    -   Pauses the cluster; this means that the VM’s are shutdown and de-allocated so that there is no compute billing; the disks are still present in Azure storage and do incur a charge
+    -   Pauses the cluster; this means that the VMs are shutdown and de-allocated so that there is no compute billing; the disks are still present in Azure storage and do incur a charge

 -   .\\mdcs resume &lt;cluster name&gt;

-    -   Resumes the cluster; this means that new VM’s are allocated and started using the saved disks
+    -   Resumes the cluster; this means that new VMs are allocated and started using the saved disks

 -   .\\mdcs delete &lt;cluster name&gt;

-    -   Deletes the specified cluster, shutting down the VM’s and deleting the VM disks
+    -   Deletes the specified cluster, shutting down the VMs and deleting the VM disks

     -   NOTE: This includes any data stored in the shared folder on the